 Our three year budget reflects NY Amsterdam News’ determination to be a decisive change maker in reducing gun violence in Black and Brown communities.
 This proposal also reflects our goal to help build urgently needed diversity in the newsrooms, legislative chambers and community leaders of the future.

-Our Three Year, $3 Million Budget has six strategic components:
+Our Multi-Year, $3 Million Budget has six strategic components:

 50% for Leadership, Journalists, Photographers and Videographers